 The Jam Origin MIDI Guitar 2 is a polyphonic MIDI controller that, much like some of the other guitar MIDI options in this list, converts a guitar signal to MIDI in real-time.

-We’re really impressed with the sound you can get from the device and can see it being a lot of fun regardless of whether you’re a touring musician or a bedroom guitarist.
-The MIDI Guitar 2 will definitely provide a means to elevate your sound!
+We’re impressed with the sound you can get from the device and can see it being a lot of fun regardless of whether you’re a touring musician or a bedroom guitarist.
+The MIDI Guitar 2 will provide a means to elevate your sound!

-For a free trial and to hear the capabilities of the MIDI Guitar 2 then head to Jam Origin’s website.
+For a free trial and to hear the capabilities of the MIDI Guitar 2, then head to Jam Origin’s website.

 The Fishman Tripleplay is a small unit that turns your guitar into a MIDI instrument by fixing to the guitar’s body.
 This is a great option for guitar players who may not want to invest in a full MIDI unit and would prefer the feel of a heavy chunk of wood over their shoulders!
 The other bonus is this could be used for creating some really cool sounds during a live performance.

-The Fishman is in essence a wireless electric guitar pickup that offers low latency and accurate processing meaning you can get really expressive in your playing.
+The Fishman is a wireless electric guitar pickup that offers low latency and accurate processing meaning you can get really expressive in your playing.
 It’ll allow you to create horn sounds, basslines, synth lines and can even be used to trigger loops – the MIDI pickup really turns your guitar into any instrument you desire.

 Who Is It For?
 Guitarists wanting to create experimental sounds while still being able to play a real guitar.

 Check out the Tripleplay and other Fishman products over at their website.